starling021/ehtools/README.md

 > ./install.sh

     Enter your ehtools activation key!
-    Or buy it on ehtools site!
+    You can buy it on ehtools site!
     (activation_key)>

 Also, we do not recommend to change the source code of ehtools because it is very complex and you can mess up something and disrupt the framework!